 - Observers are reminded of the dangers of working at night.
 Torches must be carried when moving within and about buildings at night.
 Torches and batteries are available at the ANU Office and the Lodge.
 Rechargeable torches are wall mounted in domes.

-- Only observers listed on the schedule are permitted in the domes at night or at Siding Spring Lodge.
-Exceptions to this are the trainees defined above, technical staff, and visitors authorized by the Director.
+- Only the scheduled observer is permitted in the dome at night.
+Exceptions to this are observers working with the scheduled observer, trainees defined above (Item 1), technical staff, and visitors authorized by the Director.

 - Observers are requested to complete an electronic report at the end of their run using the Observer's Report Form.

 - All safety codes generally adopted within the Australian National University must be adhered to, together with specific codes for Siding Spring Observatory as may be adopted from time to time by the appropriate safety committee.
 Safety devices such as alarms on moving floors, etc, must not be overridden by the observer.